David Davis (British politician): 2005 leadership contest

-At the time of the 2005 Conservative leadership contest, David Davis was Shadow Secretary of State for the Home Department.
+At the time of the 2005 Conservative leadership contest, Davis was Shadow Secretary of State for the Home Department.
 His campaign manager in the contest was Conservative MP and Davis' deputy as Shadow Home Secretary, Andrew Mitchell (who in 2010 became Secretary of State for International Development in Prime Minister David Cameron's cabinet).
 Davis was initially the front runner in the contest, but after a poorly received speech at that year's Conservative Party Conference his campaign was seen to lose momentum.

-However, referring to a Conference speech by the party's former leader, campaign manager Andrew Mitchell said: "William Hague made a great speech which many people will judge to be better than all the other leadership candidates put together.
+Referring to a Conference speech by the party's former leader, campaign manager Andrew Mitchell said: "William Hague made a great speech which many people will judge to be better than all the other leadership candidates put together.
 What that tells you is that being absolutely brilliant at being able to make a speech at conference is not the be-all-and-end-all of leadership.
 There are other things as well."
 He was photographed at the conference alongside two women wearing T-shirts emblazoned with "It's DD for me" which was viewed by some women as being patronising to them.

 In the first ballot of Conservative MPs on 18 October 2005, Davis came top with 62 votes.
 As this was less than the number of his declared supporters, it became clear that the Davis bid was losing momentum.
 The elimination of former Chancellor Kenneth Clarke left the bookmakers' favourite, David Cameron, without a rival in the centre of the party.
-In the second ballot, held two days later on 20 October 2005, Cameron polled 90 votes, Davis 57 votes and Liam Fox was eliminated with 51 votes, so Davis went through to the next stage with David Cameron.
+In the second ballot, held two days later, Cameron polled 90 votes, Davis 57 votes and Liam Fox was eliminated with 51 votes, so Davis went through to the next stage with Cameron.

 Despite a strong performance in a BBC Question Time head-to-head debate in the final stage of the leadership contest, Davis could not match his rival's general popularity.
 Conservative Party members voted to elect Cameron the new Conservative leader, Davis losing with 64,398 votes against Cameron's 134,446 votes.
 Cameron chose to re-appoint his rival as Shadow Home Secretary following his victory.
+As Shadow Home Secretary, Davis turned the Conservatives away from the Labour Party's plan to reintroduce identity cards, citing spiralling costs and libertarian issues.

 Alleged role in leaking of government documents

 Davis is alleged to have played a role in the leaking of sensitive government documents when he was Shadow Home Secretary in 2007.
-According to a police statement, under interview after arrest, civil servant Chris Galley said Davis was his first contact and that he (Davis) introduced him to Damien Green, the Shadow Immigration spokesman.
-Chris Galley initially approached Davis stating he had access to government immigration details which he was willing to leak to help the Conservative Party.
+According to a police statement, under interview after arrest, civil servant Christopher Galley said Davis was his first contact and that he (Davis) introduced him to Damian Green, the Shadow Immigration spokesman.
+Galley initially approached Davis stating he had access to government immigration details which he was willing to leak to help the Conservative Party.
 Under questioning by police Galley said that Green told him "do not mention Davis".
 In April 2009, following a disciplinary hearing, Galley was dismissed from his job as a junior Home Office official for leaking information to Green.